Exploiting Structural Sparsity and Delay-Doppler Decoupling for Low-Complexity OTFS-ISAC Receivers: Introduction

 \subsection{Contributions}

 In this work, the problem of channel estimation, radar sensing and data detection in \gls{RCP}-\gls{OTFS} systems with fractional \gls{DDs} is investigated.
-Given the above description of the existing literature, the following points should be addressed: \textit{(i)} derivation of a compact expression of the \gls{DD} channel matrix accounting for fractional channel parameters enabling separate \gls{DD} estimation, since existing works on fractional estimation rely on complex \gls{DD} relations; \textit{(ii)} design of a low-complexity disjoint \gls{DD} channel parameter estimation; \textit{(iii)} enhancing path detection and channel estimation accuracy at low \gls{SNR} values; \textit{(iv)} design of a simple equalization algorithm for fractional \gls{DD} case that relies on the intrinsic properties of DD parameter matrices.
-These four points are addressed in this paper, summarized in the following contributions: \begin{itemize} \item \textbf{Novel \gls{RCP}-\gls{OTFS} channel representation through unitary \gls{DD} parameter matrices}: A novel expression for the delay-time channel matrix for multicarrier waveforms with \gls{RCP} is derived by generalizing the results presented in \cite{Raviteja2019_2}, removing the simplifying assumption of integer channel parameters.
-Afterwards, it is shown that the \gls{DD} channel matrix can encapsulate the effects of the delays and Dopplers through separate unitary matrices.
-Hence, a novel compact expression for the \gls{DD} input/output relation is provided.
+Given the above description of the existing \gls{OTFS} literature, the following points are addressed in this paper: \textit{(i)} formulation of a compact expression for the \gls{DD} channel matrix accounting for fractional channel parameters and enabling signal-independent separate \gls{DD} estimation, whereas conventional disjoint \gls{DD} estimation algorithms strictly rely on an impulse-pilot-based assumption \cite{Khan2021,Khan2023}; \textit{(ii)} enhancing path detection and channel estimation accuracy at low \gls{SNR} values, where conventional \gls{SC}-based approaches miss small amplitude paths; \textit{(iii)} design of a reduced-complexity equalization algorithm for fractional \gls{DD} case that relies on the intrinsic properties of \gls{DD} parameter matrices by relaxing the assumptions made in \cite{Tiwiri2019,Surabhi2020}.
+Thus, the contributions of this work are as follows: \begin{itemize}

-\item \textbf{Low-complexity disjoint \gls{DD} correlation-based parameter estimation}: By leveraging the unitary property of the delay/Doppler parameter matrix and exploiting separability, a novel low-complexity channel estimation algorithm is designed.
-Delays and Dopplers are estimated separately by maximizing the correlation between pilot signal and the outputs of a filterbank of \gls{MFs} parametrized by different delays/Dopplers.
-This reduces the two-dimensional search in the \gls{DD} domain to two one-dimensional estimation problems, thus significantly reducing complexity against existing joint estimation algorithms.
-A similar approach is carried on for radar sensing to separately refine \gls{DDs}.
+\item \textbf{Signal-independent algebraic delay-Doppler separability framework:} Unlike existing disjoint fractional \gls{DD} estimation methods \cite{Khan2021,Khan2023} that rely on continuous-time formulations, asymptotic approximations valid only for large frame sizes, and signal-dependent parameter matrices embedded with a impulse pilot signal, a rigorous, closed-form algebraic decomposition of the \gls{RCP}-\gls{OTFS} channel matrix is developed.
+It is demonstrated that fractional delay and Doppler effects can be rigorously decoupled into distinct, structurally sparse parameter matrices.
+This separability is completely independent of the transmitted signal, ensuring that \gls{DD} decoupling and structural sparsity can be exploited also in data-based \gls{ISAC} (i.e., when random data symbols are transmitted).
+Leveraging this separability, a correlation-based parameter estimation algorithm is proposed for \gls{OTFS}-\gls{ISAC}, which reduces the multi-dimensional search over the \gls{DD} domain into two independent, one-dimensional optimization problems.